 Immediately you can see what portion of your spend is with your core vendors (e.g. top 10-20% by value).

 The total number of one-off and small value vendors (the tail spend) will be greater than you imagine.
 This information can be used to make decisions about streamlining and leveraging spend by identifying contract leakages and maverick spending.

 Ideally, you should aim to reduce the number of vendors in each category as part of optimisation efforts in your procurement strategy.

 Value is obtained by aggregating your spend rather than splitting it and this also reduces your administration costs.

-Five tips to better spend analysis
+Five tips to Improve Indirect and Direct spend analysis

 - Access all spend-data sources within and outside your business.
 Sometimes your vendors or affiliates have better data than you.

 - Cleanse your data.
 Payments are often made outside your financial system, through third parties or to one-time vendors.